dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

 | Specialized ensemble reviewer | Retrieved top chunks + security/pattern specialists | 60.00% | 90.00% | 72.00% |

 The progression shows three useful effects.
 First, adding repository context improves recall because the reviewer can see requirements and local patterns that are absent from the diff.
 Second, selective retrieval beats dumping all context because fewer irrelevant chunks distract the model.
 Third, the ensemble trades a small amount of recall for much higher precision, which is usually the better direction for code review tooling.

+### Benchmark Reproducibility

+The previous reference numbers come from one controlled run with `gpt-4o-mini`, `temperature=0`, `text-embedding-3-large`, `n_results=10` retrieved chunks, and the keyword-overlap matcher in the evaluation harness.
+If you rerun the benchmark with a different review model, the exact percentages may shift slightly even when the prompts, fixtures, and retrieval settings stay the same.
+Hosted model behavior can also change over time, so treat the percentages as reference results for comparing approaches, not permanent constants.

+Production evaluation should use a reviewed golden set with line-level expected findings, severity labels, duplicate-finding rules, and human adjudication for borderline matches.

 ## Why Context Changes The Review